moodle12/Stock_Price_Prediction_Sentiment_Analysis/README.md

 Dataset: https://www.kaggle.com/datasets/nadun94/twitter-sentiments-aapl-stock

+Twitter data from Kaggle for Apple stock was used for sentiment analysis.
+The time frame chosen to analyze data is January 01, 2016 to August 31, 2019.

+Collected daily Apple stock data for the same time period from Yahoo Finance for historical data analysis and stock price/trend prediction.

+Twitter information was processed to use only data for the dates the stock market was open (approximately 252 trading days per year).

+Twitter Data and Daily stock prices were merged together and a final csv was generated which was used as base data.
+For all the predictive analyses, have used the adjusted close price of AAPL.

 # Model training and evaluation

 Different machine learning techniques were used to train and evaluate models to analyze and determine the correlation between twitter sentiment and Apple stock price.